 Nintendo requires an Open Nat Type due to their games using a peer to peer network to connect consoles.
 Schools systems are likely to have a strict Nat Type, which would limit the connections available to the Nintendo Switch.
-To resolve this, port forwarding will need to be set up using the following range: 45000 and 65535 UDP (ports can be TCP or UDP).
 An alternative is to set up a DMZ on the school network, and only allow Nintendo Switch consoles to connect.

 Below are some additional connectivity troubleshooting tips: